ThangLeQuoc/timer-ninja/README.md

 `Begin-end of trace context`: The detailed execution time of each method.
 The `|--` sign indicate the call to this method originated from the above parent method, which help to visualize the execution stacktrace.

 ## Troubleshooting
+If you need to troubleshoot, you can toggle the `DEBUG` log level on logger `com.github.thanglequoc.timerninja.TimerNinjaThreadContext`.

 ## Issue and contribution

 ## Example projects
 Below are some example projects which has Timer Ninja integrated for your setup reference

+(WIP by thanglequoc)
 [Spring Boot ToDo List - Gradle build](#)
 [Spring Boot ToDo List - Maven build](#)